Skip to main content

 python config_reference.py

-5. Pinball with Multiple Checkpoints - Curriculum learning
+5. Pinball with multiple checkpoints for curriculum learning

-6. Step with Noise Forcing - Random forcing for exploration
+6. Step flow with random noise forcing for exploration

 test_firedrake_env.py